JeffKnowlesJr/openai-quickstart-node/README.md

 ### How it works

-**Store conversation history**: The bot stores the conversation history for each user or channel in a data structure, such as an object or a Map.
+1. **Store conversation history**: The bot stores the conversation history for each user or channel in a data structure, such as an object or a Map.

-**Update conversation history**: When a new message is received, the bot appends the message to the corresponding user's or channel's conversation history.
+2. **Update conversation history**: When a new message is received, the bot appends the message to the corresponding user's or channel's conversation history.

-**Create API prompt**: The bot concatenates the conversation history and the new message to create the prompt for the OpenAI API.
+3. **Create API prompt**: The bot concatenates the conversation history and the new message to create the prompt for the OpenAI API.

-**Send prompt to OpenAI API**: The concatenated prompt is sent to the OpenAI API, which generates a contextually relevant and coherent response based on the conversation history.
+4. **Send prompt to OpenAI API**: The concatenated prompt is sent to the OpenAI API, which generates a contextually relevant and coherent response based on the conversation history.

-Update conversation history with response: The bot stores the generated response in the conversation history for the user or channel.
+5. **Update conversation history with response**: The bot stores the generated response in the conversation history for the user or channel.

-Send response to user or channel: The bot sends the generated response back to the user or channel, maintaining a context-aware conversation.
+6. **Send response to user or channel**: The bot sends the generated response back to the user or channel, maintaining a context-aware conversation.

 ### Example